+2018

 Completed milestones

 Joined the Airport Carbon Accreditation (ACA) program's first level by conducting emission data mapping and initial CO2e calculations.

+2023

 Completed milestones

-Achieved -43% reduction of airport direct emissions.
+Achieved -49% reduction of airport direct emissions.

+2025

 Near-future plans

-Based on data from 2018 to 2024, The airports's direct emission reduction forecast ranges from -80% to -90%.
+Based on data from 2018 to 2024, The airports's direct emission reduction has been ranges from -95%.
 Residual emissions will be offset using carbon reduction or avoidance credits and ACA level 3+ carbon neutrality will be applied for.

+2030

 Future plans

-The direct emission reduction forecast is - 90%.
+The direct emission reduction forecast is-90%.
 Emissions, which are impossible to reduce will be offset using carbon removal credits.

+2050

 Scope 3 reduction